-Although pearls are the birthstone of June (you lucky June birthday lady) I would advise the experts urgently to make them the birthstone of every month, every week, and every day.
+Although the pearl is the birthstone of June (you lucky June birthday lady) I would advise the experts urgently to make them the birthstone of every month, every week, and every day.
 It is such an exceptional gem that it deserves it!
 Besides that ‘pearls can make every woman stunning’.

 With amber and coral, the pearl is the only animal-made material, that is considered by the big experts as a gemSTONE.
 And don’t think about taking some oysters in as a pet, and make your own ones.
 It takes a lot for the animal to make such a beautiful gem, like very clean water, the right temperature, the right oysters, no pesticides, etc. Let me tell you about this wonderful gem.